-Considering that baseline clinical and sociodemographic factors are related to both disease control and PROs outcomes, 21 22 participants in the discussion groups perceived their inclusion in Delphi consultation necessary.
+Considering that baseline clinical and sociodemographic factors are related to both disease control and PROs outcomes,[22,23] participants in the discussion groups perceived their inclusion in Delphi consultation necessary.

 The expert panellists agreed to collect age, gender, ethnicity, family history and stage of the disease.
-Regarding the latter, consensus was reached to use the revised ISS for MM, recently proposed by the IMWG as a simple and powerful prognostic staging system for newly-diagnosed MM.
+Regarding the latter, consensus was reached to use the revised International Staging System (rISS) for MM, recently proposed by the IMWG as a simple and powerful prognostic staging system for newly-diagnosed MM.[23]
 However, due to the current barriers that exist in some centres to accurately detect chromosomal abnormalities, the panellists agreed to use the traditional ISS in these cases.
-In addition, it was agreed to collect renal failure, anaemia, bone lesions, neuropathies and comorbidities not associated to MM before the treatment initiation, since disease progression and treatment toxicity could alter these issues during the follow-up.
-All basal characteristics that reached consensus are listed in table 1.
+In addition, it was agreed to collect renal failure, anaemia, bone lesions, neuropathies and comorbidities not associated to MM before treatment initiation, since disease progression and treatment toxicity could alter these issues during the follow-up.
+All basal characteristics that reached consensus are listed in Table 1.